 Employment income: scale rate expenses payments: subsistence expenses: sampling guidance

-Subsistence expenses are a common example of expenses which employers choose to reimburse by means of a scale rate payment (see EIM05200).
-They should be requested and agreed as part of a dispensation under Section 65 ITEPA 2003 (see EIM30050 onwards).
+Subsistence expenses are a common example of expenses which employers choose to reimburse by means of a scale rate payment.
+Prior to April 2016, they should be requested and agreed as part of a dispensation under section 65 ITEPA 2003 (see EIM30050 onwards).
 HMRC officers considering such applications need to be satisfied that the proposed scale rate payments are set at a level which broadly represents the amount that their employees are actually spending on allowable subsistence expenses.
 Employers should therefore be prepared to provide HMRC with evidence of the amount that their employees are spending.
-Such evidence should ideally be in the form of receipts but other evidence, such as an employee’s contemporaneous record of expenses incurred, should also be considered.
+Such evidence should ideally be in the form of receipts, but other evidence such as an employee’s contemporaneous record of expenses incurred, should also be considered.

-HMRC accept that it will be impractical for some employers to obtain evidence of expenditure incurred by every one of their mobile employees.
-Where that is the case, we shall accept evidence in the form of a sampling exercise based on the expenses incurred
+HMRC accepts that it will be impractical for some employers to obtain evidence of expenditure incurred by every one of their mobile employees.
+Where that is the case, we shall accept evidence in the form of a sampling exercise based on the expenses incurred:

 - by a random sample